dsr-haslab/dsr-haslab.github.io/_pages/research.md

 ### Storage Benchmarking and Monitoring

 As the complexity of current storage solutions grows, it becomes increasingly harder to find proper benchmarking and monitoring tools to assess these systems' performance, resiliency and security.
-Our goals for this topic are to:
+Our goals for this topic are to design:

-- design benchmarking solutions that can accurately evaluate storage systems by providing features such as realistic content generation, storage access patterns, data integrity validation, and fault injection,
+- benchmarking solutions that can accurately evaluate storage systems by providing features such as realistic content generation, storage access patterns, data integrity validation, and fault injection,
-- design benchmarking tools that ease the setup, reproducibility and analysis of experiments,
+- benchmarking tools that ease the setup, reproducibility and analysis of experiments,
-- develop scalable black-box monitoring solutions for complex data-centric infrastructures.
+- scalable black-box monitoring solutions for complex data-centric infrastructures.

 #### Selected Projects